punz321/Movie-Recommender/README.md

 ## Day 5
 - Poster issue is finally fixed

+## Day 6
+- Added a custom fallback poster for every movie whose poster isn't available
+- Implemented the IMDb rating feature under each recommendation

 ### New Features List - (To be added)
-- Add movie overview/description from TMDB along with the poster
-- Show IMDb rating rating under each recommendation
+- Add movie overview/description from TMDB along with the poster -✅Show IMDb rating under each recommendation
 - Nice hover effects for web users